jakerr/jakerr.github.io/_posts/2015-04-02-experimenting-with-rust-ios.markdown

 I'm doing some experimenting with using rust to build cross-platform graphical apps.

-The goal is to have a single codebase that I can build iOS, Android, Linux and Desktop versions of the app from.
-The I'm assuming the easiest path to get there is to lean on [SDL2](https://wiki.libsdl.org/FrontPage) and the [Piston](http://www.piston.rs) game framework on top of that.
+The goal is to have a single codebase from which I can build iOS, Android, Linux, OS X and Windows versions of the app.
+The I'm thinking the easiest path to get there is to lean on [SDL2](https://wiki.libsdl.org/FrontPage) and the [Piston](http://www.piston.rs) game framework on top of that.